arijsdijk/powerapps-svg-converter-extension/README.md

 - **Paste SVG Code**: Paste SVG code directly into the extension
 - **Live Preview**: See a real-time preview of your SVG before conversion
 - **One-Click Conversion**: Automatically converts SVG to PowerApps-compatible format
-- **Copy to Clipboard**: Easily copy the converted code with a single click
+- **Copy**: Easily copy the converted code with a single click to use in a image control
+- **Copy YAML**: Easily copy the converted code to a direct Image control
 - **Dark Mode Support**: Automatically adapts to your system's dark mode preference
 - **Clean Output**: Removes unnecessary attributes that might cause issues in PowerApps